GlennGoddard/Lights/README.md

 Add MQTT for Sunrise and Sunset times
 Add MQTT for Thanksgiving which in turn gives the next date for Christmas light routine
 Add MQTT for all holiday dates??? (or maybe a countdown to each)
+Add routine calls variables??? (not a constant amount, is this worth the effort???)